Classification of Adult AML

 Acute myeloblastic leukemia, minimally differentiated (FAB Classification M0)

 This AML shows no evidence of myeloid differentiation by morphology and light microscopy cytochemistry.
 The myeloid nature of the blasts is demonstrated by immunophenotyping and/or ultrastructural studies.
 Immunophenotyping studies must be performed to distinguish this acute leukemia from acute lymphoblastic leukemia (ALL).
-Cases of AML, minimally differentiated, comprise approximately 5% of cases of AML.
+AML, minimally differentiated, comprise approximately 5% of cases of AML.
 Patients with this AML typically present with evidence of marrow failure, thrombocytopenia, and neutropenia.